swiss-ai-center/documentation/docs/reference/services/document-vectorizer.md

 ## Start the service locally with Python

-In the `services/document-vectorizer` directory, start the service with the following commands.
+In the `document-vectorizer` directory, start the service with the following commands.

 ```sh